TheGregTanaka/Taskit/data/README.md

 ## TaskitDb

-A dockerfile is provided to spin up a MySQL instance and run the scripts, however the scripts can be manually run to generate the database without docker.
-These must be run in sequence.

-`00.up.sql` contains the structure of the database, `01.up.sql` contains intial data.
-Subsequent files will be for alterations and migrations made durring the development process.
+This file contains info on the db structure.

-See the README at the root of the project directory for details on running the database.
+See the README at the root of the project directory for details on running the database set up file.

 ## Tables
 **task**